Anorexia Nervosa - What Increases Your Risk

 One person's struggle with anorexia nervosa affects the entire family.
 Counseling can be a big help to everyone in your family,whether it means seeing a counselor alone,as a couple,or as a family.
 Each family member may need reassurance or counseling at different times during the course of the illness.
 Seek the support you need during this time from all available resources.
 Use a ...

-Eating Disorders: Feeling Better About Yourself - Topic Overview
+Eating Disorders: Stopping Negative Thoughts - Topic Overview

 Cognitive-Behavioral Therapy for Eating Disorders